SHARKZTECH/SharkzCity/README.md

 #Blockchain protocol used: polygon

-#Instructions on how to run the code: https://sharkz-city.vercel.app/
+#Instructions on how to run the code: on the root directory "npm i" ,nmp run dev /live  https://sharkz-city.vercel.app/

 https://sharkz-city.vercel.app/